infracost/infracost-orb/README.md

 # Infracost CircleCI Orb

-This [CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against the master branch and the pull request whenever a Terraform file changes.
+This [CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against the master branch and the pull request.
 It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.

-It supports GitHub and BitBucket; BitBucket does not show commit comments in the pull request page so you have to check the commit's comments page to see the Infracost output.
+It supports GitHub and Bitbucket.
+Since Bitbucket [does not](https://community.atlassian.com/t5/Bitbucket-questions/View-all-comments-on-a-pull-request/qaq-p/677092) show commit comments in the pull request page, the Orb posts a pull request comment if applicable; otherwise it posts a commit comment (only visible in the commit's comments page).

+The Orb uses the latest version of Infracost by default as we regularly add support for more cloud resources.
+If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

 As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
 Infracost does not make any changes to your Terraform state or cloud resources.